Driver of hijacked bus jumps out of window right before crash, NY police sources say

-QUEENS, N.Y.
-(WPIX) — An armed man allegedly hijacked an MTA bus in Queens on Thursday morning, causing the driver to jump out of a window before the bus crashed into a utility pole, authorities said.
+An armed man allegedly hijacked an MTA bus in Queens on Thursday morning, causing the driver to jump out of a window before the bus crashed into a utility pole, authorities said.
+KTLA’s sister station WPIX reports.

 Police said the 44-year-old suspect ran in front of the bus with a gun before boarding the vehicle at around 7:23 a.m.
 While the bus was stopped, authorities said, the driver kept the front and back doors open so passengers could escape.